Kitware/dive/docs/Dive-Desktop.md

 * `codec` = `h264`
 * `sample_aspect_ratio (SAR)` = `1:1`

+Transcoding is done with [ffmpeg](https://ffmpeg.org/), which comes bundled with the DIVE Desktop executable.

 ## Running Training

 1. Click on ==:material-brain: Training== to open the training tab.